CSFrequency/react-firebase-hooks/auth/README.md

 The `useAuthState` hook takes the following parameters:

 - `auth`: `auth.Auth` instance for the app you would like to monitor
+- `options`: (optional) `Object with the following parameters:
+  - `onUserChanged`: (optional) function to be called with `auth.User` each time the user changes.
+This allows you to do things like load custom claims.

 Returns: